-R22 coolant will soon be illegal to import or produce by 2020 in the US.
-HVAC systems that rely on it will require alternative cooling solutions if their unit has a refrigerant leak.
-However, most HVAC experts agree that wise owners will replace their air conditioning unit now instead of later.
+R22 coolant is now illegal to import or produce in the US.
+HVAC systems that rely on it will face astronomical refrigerant prices if their unit has a refrigerant leak.
+However, most HVAC experts agree that wise owners will replace their air conditioning unit instead of forking out so much money for a repair.
 The process itself, of course, can be a tricky one.
 Should the entire HVAC system be replaced?
 Or can you get by with an air conditioner retrofit?

-First of all, we need to be clear about why R-22 refrigerant is being phased out of being produced and distributed.
+First of all, we need to be clear about why R-22 refrigerant is phased out of production and distribution.
 This product contains HCFCs or hydrochlorofluorocarbons.
 As refrigerants, they do a great job.
 However, there is a catch to them: they are very harmful to the environment.
 Studies have shown they have contributed a massive amount of damage to the earth’s ozone layer.
 That will result in the vulnerability to harmful ultraviolet rays if their use doesn’t stop.
 Fortunately, manufacturers and governments have listened.
 Now HCFC-free products and refrigerants, as well as R22 replacements, have been developed as alternatives.

 What The R22 Ban Means For Homeowners In New Jersey

-If your HVAC system uses R22 refrigerant, you will not be able to buy it in the future.
-For example, if an air conditioner leaks, it will need to have a refrigerant recharge.
-Consequently, you will be required to pay high prices for R22 refrigerant until the end of 2019.
-After January 2020, your only choice will be to replace your HVAC system.
+If your HVAC system uses R-22 refrigerant, and if your air conditioner leaks, it will need to have a refrigerant recharge.
+Consequently, you will be required to pay high prices for R22 refrigerant.
+Due to this cost, it may be far more economical to replace your HVAC system.

 Also, something to consider is that older air conditioners might be able to still run but at an efficiency that is much lower than in the past.
 Old air conditioners tend to consume more energy to produce the same desired cooling effect, which spikes monthly utility bills.
 Their performance will gradually suffer until the A/C unit can no longer cool the space down at all.

-In terms of financial consequences, the prices of R-22 will continue to be pushed up by the law of supply and demand while it is available still this year.
-Owners who insist on hanging onto their old systems most likely will get a recharge while it is still possible.
-However, manufacturers are hesitant to make more due to the impending ban.
-They would prefer to sell out the stock that they have and then move on and produce other refrigerants.
+In terms of financial consequences, the prices of R-22 will continue to be pushed up by the law of supply and demand.
+However, before the final deadline of the ban took place, manufacturers were hesitant to make more.
+They preferred to sell out the stock that they have and then move on and produce other refrigerants.
 However, everything is not entirely bleak for homeowners.
 Ceratin perks and tax breaks are available for those who will be replacing their air conditioning units with more eco-friendly models.
 Be sure to ask PFO Heating & Air Conditioning for more information.

 R22 Replacements: Developing R-410A & Other Alternative Refrigerants